bu-cisl/wgpu-ssnp/README.md

 To test the model in the browser, visit the live demo:
 [https://andrewx-bu.github.io/wgpu_ssnp-idt/](https://andrewx-bu.github.io/wgpu_ssnp-idt/)

-1. Upload a volumetric `.tif` or `.tiff` dataset using the file input panel
+1. Upload a volumetric `.tif` or `.tiff` data using the file input panel
 2. Adjust key imaging parameters such as:
    - Numerical aperture
    - Resolution